MDMA/Ecstasy

 - Individuals with psychological distress or illness are at higher risk of experiencing acute psychotic reactions (paranoia, persecutory delusions).

-- Do not consume if you have cardiovascular problems, liver or kidney disease, or diabetes.
+- Do not consumeif you have cardiovascular problems, liver or kidney disease or diabetes.

 - Do not consume alone.
 Unexpected side effects can always occur.
 Inform your friends about what you have consumed.